 The Registrar will review the nature of the allegation and where judged serious enough to require immediate action to prevent further risk or harm to staff, research participants or others, suffering to animals or negative environmental consequences, the Registrar will take immediate appropriate action to ensure that any such potential or actual danger, illegal activity or risk is prevented or eliminated.
 In talking such actions, it will be made clear to all parties that the actions taken are not to be regarded as disciplinary action and do not in themselves indicate that the allegation is considered to be true by the University.

 3.3 Notification to external bodies

 Such serious allegations are also likely to require notification to legal or regulatory authorities.
 As a result, the University may be required to comply with an investigation led by a legal or regulatory body, which will ordinarily take precedence over this Code of Practice.
 The University’s investigations may continue in parallel or may have to be suspended, to be concluded later, or to be declared void by the Registrar.

-Where allegations include behaviour subject to University Disciplinary Regulations:
+Where allegations include behaviour subject to University disciplinary procedures, refer to:

 3.5 Informing the Complainant

 The Registrar will review the allegation and if judged to fall within the definition of research misconduct (section 1), it will proceed to the next stage of investigation.
 If outside the definition, the Registrar will inform the Complainant in writing:

 The reason why the allegation cannot be investigated under this Code of Practice;

 Which process for dealing with complaints might be appropriate for handling the allegation, if appropriate, and to whom it should be reported.
 For example, the University Complaints and Feedback Procedure.